karl-zylinski/atlas-builder/README.md

 ## How to run the atlas builder

 See the README.md in the `example` folder.
 But in short:
-- Run this package.
+- Put the contents of this repository in a folder.
+- Execute `odin run folder_name`
-- It looks for `textures` folder and a `font.ttf` file in the current working directory.
+- It looks for a `textures` folder and a `font.ttf` file in the current working directory.
 - `atlas.png` and `atlas.odin` are ouputted
 - Those files can be used within your game to do efficent atlased drawing.
 See the example for more info.

+The `textures`, `font.ttf`, `atlas.png` and `atlas.odin` paths can be edited by modifying the constants at the top of `atlas_builder.odin`.

 ## Configuration